 - c.
-Names: Emails and any attachments should reference the case number, party name, and document title, e.g., V-1234_Smith_Motion.pdf.
-When an electronic document must be broken into components (see IV.E.3.e.), the attachment titles should clearly reflect the intended order, e.g., V-1234_Smith_Motion_A.pdf; V-1234_Smith_Motion_B.pdf; etc. - d.
-Multiple Attachments Discouraged: As much as practicable, a submission (such as a motion and its supporting evidence, including any images) should be organized as a single electronic document.
+Nam((es))ing: Emails and any attachments ((should)) must reference the case number, party name, and document title, and should clearly reflect the intended order (like exhibit A1, A2, etc.) ((e.g., V-1234_Smith_Motion.pdf.
+When an electronic document must be broken into components (see IV.E.3.e), the attachment titles should clearly reflect the intended order, e.g. V 1234_Smith_Motion_A.pdf; V-1234_Smith_Motion_B;.pdf)). - d.
+Multiple ((Attachments)) Emails Discouraged: Size permitting ((As much as practicable)), a submission (such as a motion and its supporting evidence, including any images) should be organized as a single email ((electronic document.
 There are exceptions: to meet email megabyte limits (see IV.E.3.e.); truly separate filings (e.g., "motion" is one document and "expert witness list" is a separate document); or when the examiner provides specific, alternative directions.
-Multiple attachments, especially if not organized in a logical sequence, may result in the examiner ordering the sender to reformat and re-submit.

-- e.
-Size: There are two size restrictions. - 1.
-Emails are limited to ten (10) megabytes (MB) per email.
-Participants may break electronic documents into smaller pieces and send multiple emails to meet the MB limit (see IV.E.3.c.).
-Emails larger than ten (10) MB will bounce back and will not be considered filed. - 2.
+Multiple attachments, especially if not organized in a logical sequence, may result in the examiner ordering the sender to reformat and re submit.)) - e.
+Size: ((There are two size restrictions.
+1.))
+Emails are generally limited to ten (10) megabytes (MB) per email.
+Participants may break electronic documents into smaller pieces and send multiple emails to meet the MB limit (((see IV.E.3.c))).
+A shareable link containing the documents is acceptable, if the link is easily opened and can be downloaded by the deadline.
+Emails larger than ten (10) MB will likely bounce back and will not be considered filed. - ((2.
 For all documents, e-filing is encouraged.
-However, documents exceeding fifty (50) pages (see IV.E.2.a.), must also be filed in hardcopy (see IV.E.5.b.2.). - f.
-Scaling: All documents must be printable in hardcopy on standard, 8.5"x11"-sized paper.
-Documents that cannot be printed on this size must also be filed in hardcopy (see IV.E.5.b.2.). - g.
-Signatures: Digital signatures are not required, but emails should reference the sender's name, address, and phone number. - h.
-Timing: Emails the examiner receives on County holidays, weekends, or after 4:00 p.m. are considered filed on the next County business day. - 4.
-Serving Documents on Named Parties - a.
+However, documents exceeding fifty (50) pages (see IV.E.2.a.), must also be filed in hardcopy (see IV.E.5.b.2.).

+- Scaling: All documents must be printable in hardcopy on standard, 8.5"x11" sized paper.
+Documents that cannot be printed on this size must also be filed in hardcopy (see IV.E.5.b.2.))). - f.
+Signatures: Digital signatures are not required, but emails should reference the sender's name, address, and phone number. - g. ((Timing: Emails the examiner receives on County holidays, weekends, or after 4:00 p.m. are considered filed on the next County business day.)) - h.
+Copy Other Parties: Except for emails related to clarifying simple procedural matters (and not to the merits of a dispute), senders must copy the other named parties on emails to the examiner.

+((Serving Documents on Named Parties

+- i.
 A person filing a document with the examiner must contemporaneously serve that document on the named parties.
-However, an agency providing the examiner advance copies of a large case file (or portions of the case file) the agency intends to introduce at hearing (such as a preliminary plat file) need not serve those documents on other parties, so long as the materials only contain documents that were available for public inspection on the date of the agency's hearing notice (for an application) or on the date of the decision being appealed (for an appeal); the agency must contemporaneously serve more recent documents on all other named parties. - b.
+However, an agency providing the examiner advance copies of a large case file (or portions of the case file) the agency intends to introduce at hearing (such as a preliminary plat file) need not serve those documents on other parties, so long as the materials only contain documents that were available for public inspection on the date of the agency's hearing notice (for an application) or on the date of the decision being appealed (for an appeal); the agency must contemporaneously serve more recent documents on all other named parties. - j.
 Unless the examiner orders otherwise, the default rule is that a person filing a document with the examiner must serve that document on named parties in hardcopy.
 To promote easier sending and quicker receipt, the named parties may agree to alternative service arrangements among themselves.
-See IV.E.5. - 5.
-Hardcopy Filing and Service - a.
-Acceptable physical delivery includes first class, registered or certified mail (via the mailing addresses listed on the first page of the most recent examiner-issued document), hand-delivery, or courier.
-The examiner no longer accepts facsimiles.
-Except as distinguished in IV.E.5.b.2., receipt of items mailed to the examiner and to the named parties is presumed to occur on the third day after the postmark date. - b.
-In the case of mailed documents, whether the hardcopy need only be postmarked by the due date or must actually be received by the examiner and other named parties by the due date depends on the following:
+See IV.E.5.

+Hardcopy Filing and Service